GamerTalk/Frontend/README.md

 This may take a while on your first time.

 After it loads, a window will appear.
-This window will ask you to sign in and then allow you to create and run test.
+This window will ask you to sign in and then allow you to create and run the test.

-Once you are signed in, click the button labeled `E2E testing` and select the browser you want to use (I recommend Chrome for its developer tools).
+Once you are signed in, click the `E2E testing` button and select the browser you want to use (We recommend Chrome for its developer tools).
 This will load a version of your selected browsers to run the test.

-To locate your test, select the `Specs` page on the left-side of the screen.
-From this page, you can select on of the test from the page, which will run that test live, with a preview window for you to observe, as well as showing which test pass or fail.
+To locate your test, select the `Specs` page on the left side of the screen.
+From this page, you can select on of the tests from the page, which will run that test live, with a preview window for you to observe, as well as showing which test passed or failed.

-## Writing test
+## Writing Tests
-To write test using cypress, you can either create the `~.cy.js` file in the `/cypress/e2e` folder directly, or preferably create it through the browser version.
+To write a test using Cypress, you can either create the `~.cy.js` file in the `/cypress/e2e` folder directly or preferably create it through the browser version.

-First, login through the same process as in `Browser testing` and then in the `Specs` window, select `new spec`.
-Title it and it should appear in your code editor in the `/cypress/e2e` folder.
+First, login through the same process as in `Browser testing` and then select' new spec' in the `Specs` window.
+Title it, and it should appear in your code editor in the `/cypress/e2e` folder.

 ## **Contributing**